The Complete Guide to Boiler Installation

 Even the most reliable boiler won't last forever, which is why the time for a new boiler installation arrives for everyone at one time or another.
 Keeping boiler installation costs to a minimum are a high priority for most and we can help.

 In this article, we take you through everything you need to know about boiler installation.
 From how to find the most suitable boiler for your home right through to what happens on boiler installation day.

 If you’re still on the hunt for your next boiler, use our Boiler Comparison Tool.

 Is it time for a new boiler installation?

-If you’re reading this article then your boiler may well have run into trouble.
-Some issues can be repaired, but others signal that it’s time for a new boiler installation.
+If you're reading this article then your boiler may well have run into trouble.
+Some issues can be repaired, but others signal that it's time to replace your boiler.